ysbsb/ysbsb.github.io/about.md

 I'm MS student at [MLVC Lab](https://sites.google.com/a/khu.ac.kr/mlvc/).
 Our lab focus on deep leaning architecture and model compression.
 There are some subject such as model architecture , compression, augmentation, robustness for deep learning, and it can be applicable for such as Super Resolution, Object Detection etc. And I'm in vision task team.

 I researched for GAN Compression methods for Model Compression (Core task) + GAN (My domain).
 I did other optimization and vision projects.
+Thanks to our lab study and technical resources.